China: Former governor of Jiangxi (1979-82) Bai Dongcai dies.

 Samoa: Finance Minister Faumuina Tiatia Liuga resigns.
 On April 25 Prime Minister Tuilaepa Lupesoliai Sailele Malielegaoi takes over the finance portfolio.

 Algeria: In presidential elections, incumbent Abdelaziz Bouteflika (National Liberation Front) wins 81.5% of the vote, Ali Benflis (independent) 12.2%, and Abdelaziz Belaid (Front for the Future) 3.4%.
 Turnout is 51.7%.
-On April 28 Bouteflika names Abdelmalek Sellal as prime minister.
+On April 28 Bouteflika names Abdelmalek Sellal as prime minister, who takes office April 29.

 India: In parliamentary elections in Odisha held April 10 and 17, the Biju Janata Dal wins 43.4% of the vote (117 of 147 seats), the Indian National Congress 25.7% (16), and the Bharatiya Janata Party 18% (10).